AcumenNations/Best_Seller_Story_Teller/master_story.md

 understand the surface geology.
 Your knowledge will be invaluable."
 Dr. Vassilis nodded.
 "I have access to data from the Hellenic Seismic Institute.
 With your technology, we could predict their next move."
 "Then let's combine our strengths," Lysandra said.
-"We can create an alliance—an Accord between Atlantis and the surface."
+"We can create an alliance an Accord between Atlantis and the surface."
 Seraphel's eyes sparkled.
 "A Surface Accord.
 Yes."
 They spent hours drafting protocols: communication channels between Atlantis and selected surface agencies, shared research teams, measures to contain dissonant